Zanja Madre: Origins

 The Pueblo de Los Angeles was an official settlement of Spain.
 They had three types of settlements in Alta California: presidio (military), mission (religious) and pueblo (civil).
 The pueblos would provide the commercial and agricultural needs of the military as an alternative to the missions.
 Governor Felipe de Neve took the assignment of creating this settlement very seriously and had elaborate plans drawn up outlining the details of its infrastructure.
 The plan included a governmental directive for the provision of water to be delivered to the settlement, stating, "there should be examined all the lands which may receive the benefit of irrigation, marking the place most proper to divert the water, so that it may be allotted to the largest portion of lands."
 It was also directed that the pueblo be placed on moderately elevated ground so that all the agricultural lands benefiting from the irrigation could be overlooked.
 This would mean that the supply head would have to be at yet higher ground.

 The Zanja Madre was placed close to present-day Broadway at the foot of the Elysian Hills by the river.
 An earth and brush dam, called a toma, was created to pool up the water into the ditch which then ran along an elevated slope down to the pueblo after which it was split into multiple ditches which ran to the various portions of lowland.
 A large water wheel, constructed in the 1850s, took water up to the Zanja Madre and onto the main brick reservoir that was located in what is now the Plaza at the end of Olvera Street.
 The wheel was susceptible to damage from floods.
 The toma was washed away several times before a wooden one was built in its place.
+The Zanjero, or “water overseer,” was responsible for maintaining the system alongside a group of deputies.
+The earliest industrial use of the Zanja Madre by Eagle Flour Mills in 1855, according to archeologist Marc Beherec, and more heavy use followed.
+The year 1888 was when the Zanjas were the longest at 52 miles within the city limits of Los Angeles.